jonathaneemmett/node-jwt-refreshtoken/README.md

 Implementation of React with the Node JWT and refreshtoken api authentication and authorization.

-Clone this repo, then run npm i
+Clone this repo, then run this in the root directory

-    npm i
+    npm run setUp

 Set your .env file in backend.